Registration for Classes

 Registration Deadlines & Late Fees

 Important term dates and deadlines are published on the Web by the Registrar's Office.
-Information about assigned registration times for individual students is available to students on their Check Registration Times & Status page in Voyager or View Registration Information in the New Student Registration portal.
+Information about assigned registration times for individual students is available to students on their View Registration Information page in the New Student Registration portal.
 Registration times are assigned vary by term.

 Class changes for the current term are allowed through the first 5 class days.
 After the fifth day of classes, students who need to adjust their registration must petition the Faculty Subcommittee on Administration.
 Students may submit a petition within one year of the conclusion of the term of enrollment in question.
 To discourage unapproved overloads, no petition to add a course as an overload will be accepted after the class withdrawal deadline for the term in which the course is taken (see "Overloads/Underloads").
 When the Faculty Subcommittee on Administration approves a late correction to class registration, the following fees apply: